 S Y N C H R O N I Z E D S K A T I N G

-Synchronized skating is a team sport in which 12-20 skaters perform a program together.
-It uses the same judging system as singles, pairs and dance and is characterized by teamwork, speed, intricate formations and challenging step sequences.
-As with the other disciplines, all teams perform a free skate with required well-balanced program elements.
-In addition, teams at the junior and senior level perform a short program consisting of required elements.
+Synchronized skating is a team sport in which 16 skaters perform a program together.
+It uses the same judging system as singles, pairs and dance and is characterized by teamwork, speed, specific shapes, intricate formations and choreographed challenging turn sequences.
+As with other disciplines, all teams perform a free skate with required well-balanced program elements.
+Additionally, teams at the junior and senior level also compete a short program consisting of specific required elements.

-Elements in synchronized skating include blocks, circles, wheels, lines, intersections, move elements, creative elements, no holds elements, spins and pairs moves.
+Elements in synchronized skating include blocks, circles, wheels, lines, intersections, spins, creative elements and connected and non-connected skating.
 The variety and difficulty of elements require that each team member is a highly skilled individual skater.
-The typical senior-level athlete has passed a senior or gold test in at least two disciplines.
+The typical senior level skater has passed senior or gold tests in multiple disciplines.

-A truly global sport, some of the world's top teams are from Russia, Finland, Canada and Sweden.
-In the U.S., synchronized teams can compete in 14 different levels according to the age and skill level of the team members.
-Teams at the competitive levels of juvenile, intermediate, novice, junior, senior, collegiate, adult or masters compete first at their respective sectional championships.
-A placement in the top four at sectionals earns them a spot at the U.S. Synchronized Skating Championships.
-Top-performing teams at the junior and senior levels have the opportunity to represent the USA in International Competition, with the top two teams going on to represent the United States at the World Synchronized Skating Championships.
+A truly global sport, in addition to the U.S., many of the world’s top teams are from Finland, Russia and Canada.
+In the U.S., synchronized skating teams can compete in 14 different levels according to the team member’s age and skill level.
+Teams at the competitive levels of juvenile, intermediate, novice, junior, senior, collegiate, adult and masters compete first at their respective sectional championships.
+A placement in the top four to six at sectionals earns a spot at the U.S. Synchronized Skating Championships.
+Top performing teams at the junior and senior levels often have the opportunity to represent the USA in International Competition, with the top two teams each season going on to represent the United States at the World Synchronized Skating Championships.

 L E A R N M O R E A B O U T C O M P E T I T I V E S Y N C H R O N I Z E D S K A T I N G